cop3402spring19/syllabus/project/codegen.md

         push r1 sp
         ...

+`setupFunctionCall` does the following:

-- allocate space on the stack for all the parameters
+- allocate space on the stack for all the parameters (if there are any)
   - use the `list->size` to move the stack pointer `addi sp sp size`, where size is `list->size`
-- evaluate `visitExpressionList`
+- evaluate `visitExpressionList` for each expression element.  evaluate these one-at-a-time and immediately store them onto the stack.  that will obviate the need to hold values in registers.
   - use `SP - i` to access the ith parameter
   - emit code for each expression
   - then emit a sto for the resulting value of each expression